IvanGit91/blood-disease-network/README.md

-# Blood Diseases Network (BDN)
+# Blood Diseases Network (BDN) - Full-Stack Java AngularJS Application

-> ⚠️ **Legacy Project Notice**: This project was developed in 2018 using Java 1.8 and AngularJS 1.4.9, making it a legacy application with older technology stack.
+> ⚠️ **Legacy Project Notice**: This project was developed in 2018 using Java 1.8 and AngularJS 1.4.9, making it a
+> legacy application with older technology stack.

 ## Project Overview

 Blood Diseases Network (BDN) is a web-based management platform designed for healthcare professionals working in hematology.
 The application provides a comprehensive system for managing patient medical records, treatments, and diagnostic information for various blood diseases including:

 - **Chronic Lymphocytic Leukemia (CLL)**
 - **Multiple Myeloma**